Howardwu2019/Freedom-Debt-Relief-Marketing-Campaign-Analysis/README.md

 # Freedom-Debt-Relief-Marketing-Campaign-Analysis

+This was a personal project based on a publicized take home analysis

 Freedom Debt Relief’s customers are people who have a substantial amount of debt and because of an unexpected hardship, are no longer able to make their minimum monthly payments.
 Upon enrolling in Freedom’s Debt Relief program, customers cease making payments to their creditors and instead make deposits they can afford into a new dedicated bank account with Freedom.
 Freedom uses these funds to negotiate with each of the client’s creditors to settle the debt, typically at only a fraction of what was originally owed.
 Once a settlement has been agreed upon for an individual account, Freedom facilitates payments from the dedicated bank account to the creditor based on the terms of the settlement agreement.
 Freedom then collects fees from the client for the individual account that was settled.
 Freedom earns fees for each account it successfully negotiates a settlement agreement.
 The number of settlement agreements Freedom can negotiate is proportional to the monthly deposited amount.
 Assume industry statistics for any analysis input that you would want to use that is not provided here, including but not limited to fee percentage Freedom would collect along with ongoing cost per client between initial enrollment and program graduation.

 Assignment